ddt-dechema/potana-dev/README.md

 * geotiffs were converted and compressed in QGis (Bucuresti) <span style="color:red">not cited yet</span>.
 8 bit and pseudo-one channel color
 * available (Geo)JSONs were partly converted via free online tools <span style="color:red">not cited yet</span>
+* CSVs (containing lat,lon) were converted via https://www.convertcsv.com/csv-to-geojson.htm (at least the first line of lat, lon must be wrapped in `" "`)
 * Some data (mostly geotiffs and shapefiles) were uploaded to http://studio.mapbox.com and formated therein.
 The resulting styles are then used in this map for a faster loading time

 # Sources